GlacioHack/xdem/doc/source/coregistration.md

 Together, these three products contain the information about in which direction the offset is.
 A cosine function is solved using these products to find the most probable offset direction, and an appropriate horizontal shift is applied to fix it.
 This is an iterative process, and cosine functions with suggested shifts are applied in a loop, continuously refining the total offset.
-The loop is stopped either when the maximum iteration limit is reached, or when the {ref}`spatial_stats_nmad` between the two products stops improving significantly.
+The loop is stopped either when the maximum iteration limit is reached, or when the NMAD between the two products stops improving significantly.

 ```{eval-rst}
 .. plot:: code/coregistration_plot_nuth_kaab.py